What Is Missing in Multilingual Visual Reasoning and How to Fix It

 \subsection{Addressing \emph{Multilinguality + Reasoning + Multimodality}: Reasoning with Captions}

 When analyzing errors for NLVR2, \citet{gupta2023visual} note that 69\% of them are caused by the vision module.
 This might be potentially worse for MaRVL, because open visual modules used in VisProg \cite{kim2021vilt} are trained on Western-centric datasets like Imagenet \cite{russakovsky2015imagenet}.
 Text-based LLMs, on the other hand, are trained on trillions of tokens, and are known to exhibit cultural awareness, albeit it may be limited \cite{yao2023empowering}.
 Hence, here we target the last remaining challenge, that of multimodal interaction needed for the reasoning process, by working with image captions instead of images.
-Concretely, we first caption both images, and use an LLM to reason about the given statement with the two captions, rather than with the two images.
+Concretely, we first caption both images, and use LLMs to reason about the statement with the two captions, instead of with the two images.
 Figure \ref{fig:intervention} shows a flow chart of how this pipeline works.

 To make sure the captions capture necessary information needed for reasoning about the statement, as a first step of this intervention we use LLMs to generate targeted instructions based on the statement.
-For instance, consider the statement "\textit{The picture on the left has several pencils of different colors, and the picture on the right has only one pencil}" from MaRVL-zh, the targeted instructions for generating captions are:\\ \textbf{Left image} - "\textit{Write a short caption describing the number and colors of pencils};"\\ \textbf{Right image} - "\textit{Write a short caption describing the number of pencils}".
+Consider the statement "\textit{The picture on the left has several pencils of different colors, and the picture on the right has only one pencil}" from MaRVL-zh, the targeted instructions are:\\ \textbf{Left image} - "\textit{Write a short caption describing the number and colors of pencils};"\\ \textbf{Right image} - "\textit{Write a short caption describing the number of pencils}".

-As a second step of this method, we generate captions following the targeted instructions in step 1, using multiple captioning models, including InstructBLIP \cite{liu2023improved}, PromptCap \cite{hu2022promptcap}, GPT-4V, and LLaVA-13B \cite{liu2023improvedllava}.
-The instructions can point the captioning models to focus on targeted contents in the image.
-For instance, using the same statement in the first step and the images in Figure \ref{fig:caption} as an example, the captions generated by GPT-4V are: \\ \textbf{Left image} - \textit{A pencil case containing a single natural wood colored pencil along with other stationery items.}; \\ \textbf{Right image} - \textit{A young mind sketches ideas with a classic green pencil, one among a vast array of tools to capture creativity on paper.}.
+As a second step, we generate captions following the targeted instructions in step 1, using various captioning models, including InstructBLIP \cite{liu2023improved}, PromptCap \cite{hu2022promptcap}, GPT-4V, LLaVA-v1.5-13B \cite{liu2023improvedllava}, LLaVA-v1.6-34B \cite{liu2024llavanext}, and Qwen-VL \cite{Qwen-VL}.
+The instructions can point them to focus on targeted contents in the image.
+For instance, for the statement in step 1 and the images in Figure \ref{fig:caption}, the captions generated by GPT-4V are: \\ \textbf{Left image} - \textit{A pencil case containing a single natural wood colored pencil.}; \\ \textbf{Right image} - \textit{A young mind sketches ideas with a classic green pencil.}.